 NWS Climate Prediction Center College Park MD

-- Flooding ongoing across parts of northern Florida.
+- Flooding occurring or imminent for parts of west-central Florida.

 - Severe drought for the Central and Southern Great Plains, Southwest,

 southern Georgia, Pacific Northwest, Great Basin, and California.

 move slowly from the western states to the east coast during this forecast